Jason-Latz/AgriDuty/README.md

-# AgriDuty Backend
+# AgriDuty

-This is the Flask backend for the AgriDuty application, which predicts crop yields based on weather data for a given location.
+Setup for the AgriDuty application, which predicts crop yields based on weather data for a given location.

 ## Setup